SuperNEMO-DBD/Falaise/source/flsimulate/README.rst

 Scripting FLsimulate
 ====================

-FLsimulate needs  to be  provided a human  readable script  that setup specific parameters for the simulation run.
+FLsimulate needs  to be provided  a human readable script  that setups specific parameters for the simulation run.
 This configuration scripts uses the ``datatools::multi_properties`` format.